-My father has always been a big part of my life.
-When I was a teenager he took a job as a teacher at a college around two hours away from our home in Jackson, Michigan.
-Since we wanted to finish high school in Jackson he sacrificed and lived away from us for a time.
-I didn’t realize how difficult that must have been until I experienced the same thing coaching the Colts while my family remained in Tampa.
-However, even though he was living far from us he was still engaged in our lives and unified with my mom.
-He would always talk to us on the phone and spend many hours in the car driving to our events to remain connected.
-I always felt loved and that he was there for me.
+When I was a teenager, my father took a job as a teacher at a college about two hours away from our home in Jackson, Michigan.
+Since I wanted to finish high school in Jackson, he sacrificed and lived away from us for a time.
+I didn’t realize how difficult that must have been until I experienced it when coaching the Indianapolis Colts while my family remained in Tampa.
+But even while he lived far from us, my dad stayed engaged in our lives and unified with my mom.
+He always would talk to us on the phone and spent many hours driving to our events to remain connected.
+I always felt loved and like he was there for me.

-Those are some of the things I think about when I remember my father.
-He was self sacrificing and always present.
-When people ask me, “How do you want to be remembered as a father?”
-I think it would come down to the following things.
+That is what I remember most about my father.
+He was self-sacrificing and always present, even from a distance.
+Sometimes, people ask me, “How do you want to be remembered as a father?”
+I want to be remembered in these three ways.

 Fatherhood is a tough job because you have to put the needs of others before your own.
-Kids have a lot of needs.
-Growing up is a tough job and something that makes it a lot easier is a loving parent.
-I want my kids to know how much I loved them and care for them.
+[Tweet This] And kids have a lot of needs.
+Growing up is a tough job but having a loving parent makes it easier.
+I want my kids to know how much I love them and care for them.

-One of the most important ways a parent can help their kids is by preparing them for the future.
-I want to not only help them see how the decisions they make impact their future, but also have a vision for the type of person they want to be and what it will take to get there.
+One of the most important ways parents can help their kids is by preparing them for the future.
+I want not only to help them see how the decisions they make impact their future but also for them to have a vision for the type of person they want to be and what it will take to get there.
 Ultimately, I want to help my kids be the best they can be.